HamblinSoft/TeslaKit/README.md

 Is your app using TeslaKit?
 Let me know and I'll feature it here too!

 # Tesla Referral Program
 Buying a new Tesla?
-Share my [referral code](https://ts.la/jaren29211) to give five friends a $100 Supercharging credit with a new Model S, Model X or Model 3 Performance!
+Use my [referral code](https://ts.la/jaren29211) and receive 1,000 free Supercharger miles!

 # Author